 Download a copy of the endorsement here

 From this point the canal will run on alongside and between existing housing to Shelton Lock.
-Fullens Lock is unlikely to be restored as a lock, as it originally only had a lift of a few inches, but if the buried lock chamber structure remains stable it will be retained as a historic feature.
+Fullens Lock cannot be reused due to a deep sewer that now passes through it.
+It will be retained as an archaeological feature through which the canal will pass and a new lock will be constructed 50 m further South to replace it.
 The towpath is likely to be an enhanced cycleway to the Rolls-Royce Campus with a new cycle bridge being constructed to allow the cycle route to follow the disused railway route towards Wilmore Road.

 Interested in helping out?